0x3F-Lab/love-letters/README.md

 - Assign yourself (click on name of issue will open edit panel, assign to you)
 - Turn into issue
 - Create branch from issue (MAKE SURE SOURCE IS DEVELOPMENT, should be change source option)
+- Drag to in progress column
 - Do code for issue (remember auto format on push so pull after)
 - Pull request into development
 - Pull request into main
+- Close the issue with comments
+- Drag into done column

 ## ACTIONS